 - Tax losses are effectively an interest-free loan that defers capital gains taxes you would otherwise owe in the future.
 It is possible in some situations to eliminate them entirely when you die.

-- After offsetting realized gains, you can use any remaining tax losses to deduct $3,000 from your income taxes each year.
+- After offsetting realized gains, you can use any remaining tax losses to deduct up to $3,000 from your income taxes each year.